panzerdp/dmitripavlutin.com/content/posts/110-usestate-update/index.md

 Open the demo and click the button *Double Increase*.
 Unfortunately, `count` is increased by `1` at each click.

 When `setCount(count + 1)` updates the state, the changes are not reflected immediately in the `count` variable.
-Rather React **schedules a re-rendering** of the component, and on next render `count` variable gets updated.
+Rather React **schedules a re-rendering** of the component, and on the next render `count` variable gets updated.

 > The setter function `setValue(newValue)` of `useState()` updates both state variable `value` and the component's output asynchronously.

-In other words, if you're updating the state, expect the state variable to have the actual value only on next rendering.
+In other words, if you're updating the state, expect the state variable to have the actual value only on the next rendering.
 That's why, event calling `setCount(count + 1)`, on later statement `count` is still going to have the old value.

 If you'd like to access the actual state value, use the functional way to update the state: